+** The current entry is at 1.90E.

 3.2.5.3 Update of Table 2 of Article 11 of Appendix 30 of the Radio Regulations

 The Bureau received a communication from the Administration of the Russian Federation confirming that coordination between the RUS-4 Plan beam and the AM-SAT A4 network of the Administration of the United Kingdom of Great Britain and Northern Ireland was completed.
 The Administration of Russian Federation requested to update Table 2 to reflect the coordination status as indicated below.